-“Very well.”
-He says.
+“Very well,” he says.
 He pulls me down and I land across his lap.
-“Hands behind your back.”
-He commands.
+“Hands behind your back,” he commands.
 I bring my hands behind me and he clips the wrist restraints to one another.
-“What are your safe words, Anastasia?”
-He says as he strokes my behind.
+“What are your safe words, Anastasia?” he says as he caresses my behind.

-“Bells and whistles.”
-I say, a little too sharply.
-I feel a hard, stinging slap on my ass that caused me to yelp and gasp involuntarily.
+“Bells and whistles,” I say, a little too sharply.
+I feel a hard, stinging slap on my ass that causes me to yelp and gasp involuntarily.

-“What was that?”
-He demanded.
+“What was that?” he demands.
 Shit, I forgot this hurts!

 “What are your safe words again, Anastasia?”

 “Bells and whistles, Sir.”

 “Bells and whistles,” he repeats.
 “Very well.”
 He caresses my butt again then his hand leaves and SMACK!